aws-samples/aws-get-started-workshop/content/01-dev/02-establish-initial-foundation/06-set-up-team-dev-env-access-control.md

 ### Download and Customize Sample IAM Policy

-1. Download the sample policy [`acme-base-team-dev-saml.json`](/code-samples/01-iam-policies/acme-base-team-dev-saml.json) to your desktop.
+1. Download the sample policy [`example-base-team-dev-saml.json`](/code-samples/01-iam-policies/example-base-team-dev-saml.json) to your desktop.
-2. Open the file and replace all occurrences of **`acme`** with a reference to your own organization's identifier.
+2. Open the file and replace all occurrences of **`example`** with a reference to your own organization's identifier.

 {{% notice info %}}
 **Permission sets and Customizations for AWS Control Tower:** Initially, AWS SSO permission sets are not supported by [Customizations for AWS Control Tower](https://aws.amazon.com/solutions/customizations-for-aws-control-tower/).